-Academic Hospitalist and Assistant Clinical Professor, David Geffen School of Medicine at the University of California, Los Angeles, USA.
+Kelley is an Academic Hospitalist and Assistant Clinical Professor at the David Geffen School of Medicine at the University of California, Los Angeles, USA.

 Why I love to teach

-Kelley Chuang completed her internship and residency in Internal Medicine at UCLA in 2017.
-She is an Associate Program Director for the UCLA Internal Medicine Residency program.
-Prior to her medical training, she taught high school chemistry and physics in Washington, D.C.
-This kickstarted her passion for teaching.
-Her other interests include medical education and clinical informatics.
+I completed my internship and residency in Internal Medicine at UCLA in 2017.
+I am an Associate Program Director for the UCLA Internal Medicine Residency program.
+Prior to my medical training, I taught high school chemistry and physics in Washington, D.C.
+This kickstarted my passion for teaching.
+My other interests include medical education and clinical informatics.

 Courses with Kelley